Mississippi Labor Laws Guide

 This is applicable only if said member is the employee's spouse, parent, child, or next of kin.

-Moreover, the law states they can't terminate or penalize an employee in any way for the acceptance of jury duty.
+Moreover, the law states they cannot terminate or penalize an employee in any way for the acceptance of jury duty or force the employee to use annual, vacation, or sick leave for this matter.

-This type of leave is regulated on a federal level, by the Uniformed Services Employment and Reemployment Act.
+Military leave — this type of leave is regulated on a federal level by the Uniformed Services Employment and Reemployment Act.

 The act states that all employees in the US must be granted a leave of absence to serve in one of the following: